simeononsecurity/Shodan_PS/README.md

 <a name="Install"></a>

-- Install all the modules
+To install the modules You will need to run a PowerShell window as administrator.
-You will need to run a PowerShell window as administrator.
+There are two ways of doing this:

-By right clicking the PowerShell icon on the Desktop and selecting Run as Administrator from the dropdown menu.
+The first way is by right clicking the PowerShell icon on the Desktop and selecting Run as Administrator from the dropdown menu.

 ![Right click the powershell icon on the Desktop and select run as administrator from dropdown menu](https://github.com/makeitbetter/Shodan_PS/blob/main/demo/RcRunAsAdmin.gif)